You have just had your website launch, so congratulate yourself on job well done because it was a lot of hard work!

 … Yes, after your website launch, take a well-deserved break from the techy stuff… But not a sabbatical!

-After the website launch, you want to avoid that it suddenly:
+After launch, you want to avoid that your website suddenly:

 - Disappears overnight